Siddharth-Singhania/Financely/README.md

-# Financely - A Personal Finance Tracker
+# A Personal Finance Tracker

 To use you can Run:
 # npm run dev